Statistics of Base Polytopes in F-theory: Monte Carlo approach for 2d base polytopes

-We list the estimated total number of 2D base polytopes in Table~\ref{t:2D-box-results}, generated from each run with $N=100,000$ and a different $n$.
+We list the estimated total number of 2d base polytopes in Table~\ref{t:2D-box-results}, generated from each run with $N=100,000$ and a different $n$.
 As one can see, the total number of base polytopes peaks around the box $\mc{B}_6({\mb{F}_9})$.
-Note also that the estimated number of polytopes is fairly insensitive to the choice of $n$ in the range sampled.
+Note also that the estimated number of polytopes is fairly insensitive to the choice of $n$ in the range sampled\footnote{The Monte Carlo data are collected on \href{https://doi.org/10.5281/zenodo.17761959}{https://doi.org/10.5281/zenodo.17761959} in the file 2d/2d-k=6.zip.}.

 Now we combine the data from different boxes to form a comprehensive scan of 2d base polytopes.
 Note that it is possible that a particular base polytope $\Delta_{b,i}$ can fit into $t(\Delta_{b,i})\geq 1$ boxes, and we should use the formula (\ref{Ntot-2}) to estimate the total number of bases.
-To compute the number $t(\Delta_{b,i})$, we take a box $\mc{B}_6(B)$ and multiply a matrix $M\in GL(2,\mb{Z})$, on each vertex $v\in \Delta_{b,i}$, and form a new lattice polytope $\Delta_{b,i}'=\{M\cdot v\}$.
+To compute the number $t(\Delta_{b,i})$, we take a box $\mc{B}_6(B)$ and multiply a matrix $M\in GL(2,\mb{Z})$ on each vertex $v\in \Delta_{b,i}$, and form a new lattice polytope $\Delta_{b,i}'=\{M\cdot v\}$.
 Then we explicitly check whether all the vertices of $\Delta_{b,i}'$ are contained in the box $\mc{B}_6(B)$.
 If so, it means that $\Delta_{b,i}$ can be contained in the box $\mc{B}_6(B)$ after the $GL(2,\mb{Z})$ transformation $M$.
 We add up the number of boxes $\mc{B}_6(B)$ satisfying this condition, and use this as $t(\Delta_{b,i})$.
-Due to the fact that $GL(2,\mb{Z})$ is infinite, in practice we choose $M$ from the subset of $GL(2,\mb{Z})$ that are constructed as a product of no more than six generators of $GL(2,\mb{Z})$: \be \{\bp 1 & 0\\0 & -1\ep\ ,\ \bp 0 & 1\\1 & 0\ep\ ,\ \bp 1 & 1\\0 & 1\ep\}\,. \ee Hence it could potentially lead of an underestimation of $t(\Delta_{b,i})$ and an overestimation of the number of base polytopes.
+Due to the fact that $GL(2,\mb{Z})$ is infinite, in practice we choose $M$ from the subset of $GL(2,\mb{Z})$ that are constructed as a product of no more than six generators of $GL(2,\mb{Z})$: \be \left\{\bp 1 & 0\\0 & -1\ep\ ,\ \bp 0 & 1\\1 & 0\ep\ ,\ \bp 1 & 1\\0 & 1\ep\right\},. \ee Hence it could potentially lead of an underestimation of $t(\Delta_{b,i})$ and an overestimation of the number of base polytopes.

 Furthermore, after combining the data for different $n$, the number of samplings $N$ in the denominator should be replaced by $Nq=300,000$ in order to get correct numbers.